A 55-Square-Mile Wind Farm Is Now Operating Off England's Shore

 Each of its 87 turbines stands more than twice as tall as the entire Statue of Liberty.
 Together, they generate enough electricity to power nearly 600,000 homes, in what's being called the largest offshore wind farm in the world, off the coast of northwestern England.

-Standing in the Irish Sea, the turbines make up the new Walney Extension, a project led by the Danish energy company Orsted.
+Standing in the Irish Sea, the turbines make up the new Walney Extension, a project led by Danish energy company Orsted.
 It officially went into service on Thursday, producing 659 megawatts of power — topping the 600 megawatts of a standard coal plant, according to the Union of Concerned Scientists.

 Nearly half of the Walney Extension wind farm is made up of massive turbines from MHI Vestas, each producing 8.25 megawatts.
-Those turbines stand 640 feet (195 meters) above mean sea level.
-The rest of the installation is composed of slightly smaller 7-megawatt models from Siemens, standing at 188 meters.
+Those turbines stand 640 feet above mean sea level.
+The rest of the installation is composed of slightly smaller 7-megawatt models from Siemens, standing at about 615 feet.

-The wind farm covers an area of water measuring 145 square kilometers, or 55.9 square miles, or 35,830 acres.
+The wind farm covers an area of water measuring 55.9 square miles, or 35,830 acres.

 The Walney Extension, which was built next to two existing wind farms, is nearly 12 miles west of the Walney Island coast, north of Blackpool, England.